nik-dim/starter-hugo-academic/content/publication/example/index.md

 ---
 abstract: |-
-  n this paper, we study an emerging class of neural networks, the Morphological Neural networks, from some modern perspectives.
+  In this paper, we study an emerging class of neural networks, the Morphological Neural networks, from some modern perspectives.
   Our approach utilizes ideas from tropical geometry and mathemati- cal morphology.
 First, we state the training of a binary morpholog-